 9. Log in with your password and fill out the online application form.

-10. Double check everything before you hit submit.
+10. Verify everything before you hit submit.

-11. Now, head over to your JAMB CAPS dashboard and check your “Admission Status.”
+11. Now, head over to your JAMB CAPS dashboard and check your “Admission Status".
 It might take a while for your admission to show up, so keep checking in.

 Keep your RRR number handy, just in case your payment doesn't go through.

-NOUN Requirements for Undergraduates 2025/2026
+NOUN Requirements for Undergraduates 2026/2027

 3. Your NOUN admission letter.